 Is the Women’s March focused on white women — or does it promote intersectional activism?
 Michael T. Heaney - July 8, 2019 My research compared its followers’ attitudes to those of other liberal protesters.

 Why are the protests at the Republican Convention so small?
-Michael Heaney - July 21, 2016 [caption id="attachment_44228" align="alignnone" width="589"] Outside the Republican National Convention in
+Michael T. Heaney - July 21, 2016 Leading up to the 2016 Republican National Convention (RNC) in

 What happened to the antiwar movement?
 Andrew Gelman - February 5, 2015 According to Michael Heaney and Fabio Rojas in their new